 If you ask Black Hills residents where Scruton Mountain is, many will tell you they have never heard of it.
 But, if you ask the same people where the Seth Bullock Lookout is, most can tell you it is just south of Pactola Lake, near Highway 385.
 At 5,922 feet in altitude, Scruton Mountain provides a great location for the Seth Bullock Lookout.
 According to Lists of John, Scruton Mountain has 342 feet of prominence.
 The summit and tower (53 feet high) provide great views of Pactola Lake (4,580 feet altitude), 3 miles to the north and numerous peaks in almost all directions, including Harney Peak, the Black Hill's highest.

 Go north on Highway 385 from Hill City about 9 miles to Custer Gulch Road (FS258) and turn left (west).
 Or, if you are coming from Pactola Lake, on Highway 385, it will be about 2 miles south to Custer Gulch Road.
 Travel west on Custer Gulch Road less than a mile until you come to a "Y" in the road, where you will need to turn onto Edelweiss Mountain Road (Road FS251).
 Follow this road until you came to a gated road on the right.
 This is the trail/road to the summit of Scruton Mountain.
 It shows up on some maps as FS156.
 Parking is a problem here, since both roads are kind of narrow and the gate sign says not to block the summit road.
 Fortunately, not many people hike this trail/road, so if you park in the corner of the intersection, out of the way, you will probably be OK.
 The route to the summit is very simple – just follow FS156.
 The roadway to the summit is quite narrow, and probably normally only sees forest service Jeeps.
 The grade is fairly steady, starting at about 5,240 feet with a steady ascent to the summit at 5,922 feet, at just under 2 miles.
 The surface changes back and forth from rough shale to sandy with small pebbles.
 It's a fairly easy hike with great views and lots of solitude.
 For another view on the route, click on this link: Scruton Mountain Route.

 This is all on public lands, so there should be no red tape.
 If you go up during summer months, you will usually find the tower manned.
-If so, you can usually go up to the top.
+If so, you can usually climb up to the top.
 It should go without saying that building a campfire in any non-designated area will get one in trouble.
 Fireworks will also bring trouble quickly.

 Do not count on water being available at the summit, so bring an adequate supply with you.
 Though there are not many ticks in this area, repellent is still not a bad idea from spring through late summer.
 This is one of the few summits near 6,000 feet altitude that has a reputation for rattlesnakes.
 Caution is warranted.
 Mountain lions are seen in the area, though few problems have been reported for hikers.